Bofealan: History

 A deed dated 10 May 1744 spells the name as Ballyness, Buffealan and Rathfian.
 The 1790 Cavan Carvaghs list spells the townland name as Rafyanolin and Bofelon.

 The Tithe Applotment Books for 1827 list twelve tithepayers in the townland.

 The Bofealan Valuation Office Field books are available for 1839-1841.

 Griffith's Valuation (1857) lists six landholders in the townland.

 In the Dúchas Folklore Collection there is a description of Bofealan in 1938.
 In the same collection there are folktales about Ballyness Mill.

+The Kells family have lived in the townland for about 300 years.

 Census

 In the 1901 census of Ireland, there are two families listed in the townland and in the 1911 census, there are three families listed in the townland.

 Antiquities

 The 1836 Ordnance Survey Namebooks state- There is a corn mill on the North side of the townland with a good fall of water and a wheel, 18 feet in diameter.
 There is nothing else remarkable in the townland.
 (This mill belonged to the Tegart/Teggart family.
 The book entitled The Tegarts of Co.
 Cavan, Eire, 1781-1972, by Harriet Bradley Tegart gives full details.)